Stamp Act Definition — What Was the Stamp Act?

 - On March 18, 1766, Parliament repealed the Stamp Act, but on the same day passed the Declaratory Act, which asserted that Parliament “had, hath, and of right ought to have, full power and authority to make laws and statutes of sufficient force and validity to bind the colonies and people of America…in all cases whatsoever.”

 - The Stamp Act Congress was the first time the colonies called their own intercolonial meeting.
 The previous congress — the Albany Congress in 1754 — had been called for by the Board of Trade.

 - The Stamp Act Crisis brought the colonies together under the common goal of protecting their own self-interests against those of Britain.

 - Before the Virginia Resolves, no legislature had ever approved resolutions that said only the legislature had the authority to levy taxes.

 - The Stamp Act Crisis changed the way colonial legislatures thought about their relationship with Parliament and their role in governing the colonies.

 - The Quartering Act was also still in place, and a source of continued dissent, especially in New York.
 In 1767, more British troops were sent to New York City, and the colonial legislature refused to provide funds to pay for food and housing for the troops.
 Conflicts between the New York Sons of Liberty and British troops led to the Battle of Golden Hill in 1770.

 - The repeal was celebrated in America but clouded by the passage of the Declaratory Act.

 - Tension grew between King George III and Grenville, which led to the removal of Grenville as Prime Minister.
-He was replaced with Charles Watson-Wentworth, Second Marquis of Rockingham.
+He was replaced by Charles Watson-Wentworth, Second Marquis of Rockingham.

 - The repeal of the Stamp Act led to the Townshend Acts.